Permanent Pinpoint answer & analysis (Pinpoint Today archive)

 ClueEarly readResolved readWhy it works

-AttendanceSame first broad read as the rest of the board"Attendance"Taking attendance is a common classroom or meeting activity, fitting neatly into the 'Things you can take' theme.
+AttendanceSame first broad read as the rest of the board"take attendance"Attendance works through the common classroom or meeting phrase.

 Lessons Learned from Pinpoint #485